eduvpn/documentation/ACL.md

             apiUrl: 'https://voot.surfconext.nl/me/groups'

-The group identifiers as returned by the VOOT API calls need to be specified in the `aclGroupList` in your pool configuration.
+The group identifiers as returned by the VOOT API calls need to be specified in the `aclGroupList` in your profile configuration.

 This module works together with the portal to obtain an access token per user that will be used to retrieve the group membership.
 The portal also needs to